Theorist-Git/AuthAlpha/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Also, for every algorithm you add or change, make the changes to AuthAlpha only.
-Appropriately change the comments too.
+Also, for every algorithm you add or change, appropriately change the comments too.
-A test file strictly name like 'Test_{Algorithm}.py' should be created which demonstrates and tests the working of the algorithm.
+Add a file named like 'Test_{Algorithm}.py' under 'Tests' directory to demonstrate and test the working of the algorithm.

 ## Author(s)

 Contributor names and contact info
 * Mayank vats : [Theorist-git](https://github.com/Theorist-Git)
-  * Email: testpass.py@gmail.com
+  * Email: dev-theorist.e5xna@simplelogin.com

 ## Version History
 See [commit history](https://github.com/Theorist-Git/Cryptography-Methods/commits/master)
+* **0.7a**
+  * Added OTP methods, updated email and README.md.
 * **0.6.3a**
   * Added project to PyPI.
 * **0.6.2a**